CenterForSpatialResearch/mapping_architecture_urbanism_humanities/3_MakingData.md

   ![Selected Block Groups](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Fall_2016/Tutorials/Images/02_Data_Types_and_311/07_Selected_Block_Groups.png)

-  * Finally, to create a shapefile with only the selected features, right-click on the census block group layer and select `Save As...`.
+  * Finally, to create a shapefile with only the selected features, control-click / right-click on the census block group layer and select `Save As...`.
 In the next menu choose the following settings:
     * Format: `ESRI Shapefile`
     * Save as: choose the right location and name your file 'NYC_BlkGrp'
     * Check `Save only selected features` - (this one is very important; if you don't check it you will just export a copy of your original layer with all the features, selected or not)